 Sharon can help with parenting and educational concerns.
-She has worked in teaching, special education, counseling and consultingfor over thirty years and gives workshops to educators and parents on working with kids with autism spectrum disorders.
-Sharon speaks from both the education and parent points of view, having a son with Asperger's.
+She has worked in teaching, special education, counseling and consulting for over thirty years and gives workshops to educators and parents on working with kids with autism spectrum disorders.
+Sharon speaks from both the education and parent points of view, having an adult son with Asperger's.

-Sharon is a special education consultant with a school district and autism consult for the province's Department of Education, giving workshops and individual consults.
-She is also the parent of a son with Asperger's who is away at university.
-Together they have a website at http://www.autismsite.ca that offers strategies for home and school.
+Sharon has spent decades as a special education consultant with a school district and autism consult for the province's Department of Education, giving workshops and individual consults.
+Currently she works as regional autism consultant for a health district in between teaching university classes.
+She is an Amazon bestselling author or a series of novels, each depicting a child who has an autism spectrum disorder.
 Sharon's Master's thesis looked at the long-term outlook for persons with high functioning autism and Asperger's.
-Her Doctorate focused on strategies to help those with autism spectrum disorders
+Her Doctorate focused on strategies to help those with autism spectrum disorders.

 B.A. in Psychology, B.Ed. in Special Education, M.A. in Educational Leadership PhD. in Psychology Management, specializing in autism.

 B.R.A.G.
 Medallion for the novel Autism Goes to School - Book 1 in the School Daze Series. (http://www.bragmedallion.com/medallion-honorees/2013/school-daze-autism-goes-to-school).
 Like Autism Goes to School, the third book in the series, Autism Belongs, also ranked #1 on Amazon (http://www.amazon.com/Autism-Belongs-School-Daze-Book-ebook/dp/B0184ZQMI6).
 Manny is not like other children.
 He doesn’t talk.
 He doesn’t leave the house.
 His parents desperately try to arrange their world so that Manny does not get upset.
 Because, when he does, well, the aggression was getting worse.
 At ten, Manny was becoming difficult to handle.